Decision over passing on Patriot air defence to Kyiv lies with nations: NATO chief

 Jens Stoltenberg, the secretary-general of NATO, indicated a national choice.
 He told reporters in Brussels that "the specific decisions on specific systems are national decisions."

-After a stray missile landed and killed two people in Poland last week, Berlin offered Warsaw the Patriot system to assist defend its airspace, but Polish Defense Minister Mariusz Blaszczak then requested Germany to transfer the fire units to Ukraine in its place.
+After a stray missile landed and killed two people in Poland last week, Berlin offered Warsaw the Patriot system to assist defend its airspace, but Polish defence minister Mariusz Blaszczak then requested Germany to transfer the fire units to Ukraine in its place.

 She claimed that Germany's Patriot units were only meant to be used on NATO soil and that doing so would require prior consultation with the alliance and its partners.